-Before starting to manufacture or disassemble products, we need to make sure that we have Bills of Materials (BOM) for these products.
-The BOM specifies the component products that make up the larger product.
-Assembly BOM is intended to be used for simple assembly operations such as joining together multiple items in a pack or kit.
+Before starting to manufacture or disassemble products, we need to make sure that we have bills of materials (BOMs) for these products.
+The BOM specifies the component products that make up the larger product, and any costs due to labor and overheads.
+Assembly BOM is intended to be used for simple assembly operations such as joining together multiple items in a pack or kit, or disassembling a case of stock into its component units.

 Table of Contents

-The assembly/disassembly function can only be used with items that have a Bill of Materials showing their component parts.
+The assembly/disassembly function can only be used with items that have a bill of materials showing their component parts.
+The components of the assembled product must already be created to add them to a bill of materials.

 - Total Cost and Cost per unit are estimated using either Average Cost, Latest Purchase Price or Fixed Purchase Price.
 These values cannot be changed manually.
 Note that these are for reference only, actual costs will be calculated according to the product's costing method (FIFO, FEFO, etc.).